Perteghella/Python_example/README.md

 # Python_example

-Example and snippets in python using Jupiter notebook to show the results
+Example and snippets in python and pandas using Jupiter notebook to show the results